2014 NEARI Legislative Program

-Following these positions, the president, vice president, executive director, government relations director, and at times other members and staff lobby extensively to insure that the NEARI legislative goals are realized.
-Whenever possible, we support legislation to include all NEARI members.
+The president, vice president, executive director, government relations director, and at times other members and staff lobby extensively to insure that the NEARI legislative goals are realized.
+Whenever possible, NEARI supports legislation to include all categories of members.

 The Legislative Program is organized into seven major categories to encompass the issues that are important to NEARI members.
 Depending on the issues, NEARI will take the following action: